AD-Archer/Social-metrics/README.md

 - Add data caching and background refresh
 - Allow users to customize dashboard widgets
 - Implement role-based access for team accounts

+---

+## How It Works
+1. **Sign in with Google** to connect your YouTube channel.
+2. **Configure your YouTube RSS feed** in the settings for real-time video and analytics syncing.
+3. **Explore your dashboard:**
+   - See your latest videos and channel stats.
+   - Chat with the AI assistant for ideas and growth tips.
+   - Discover trending Wikipedia topics for timely content inspiration.
+4. **Customize your experience** via the settings page.

+---

+## AI Chat Assistant Details
+The AI assistant is a core feature of Social Dashboard, designed to help creators and marketers get actionable insights and content ideas quickly.
+It can:
+- Analyze your channel’s analytics and suggest improvements
+- Recommend trending video topics based on Wikipedia trends
+- Answer questions about YouTube growth, upload frequency, and best practices
+- Provide tips on thumbnails, titles, and engagement
+- Offer a clean, focused chat UI that adapts as you interact

+**How it works:**
+- The assistant uses OpenAI GPT-4o-mini for responses
+- Trending Wikipedia topics are fetched daily and used to generate relevant suggestions
+- The chat UI displays 3 random, context-aware suggestions on load (including a trending topic if available)
+- Suggestions disappear after you start chatting for a distraction-free experience

+---

+## Security & Privacy
+- All authentication is handled via Google OAuth through Firebase
+- No sensitive data is stored outside your account or shared with third parties
+- Firestore security rules are enforced for all user data

+---

+## Contact & Support
+For questions, issues, or feature requests, please open an issue on [GitHub](https://github.com/ad-archer/social-dash/issues) or contact the developer via the repository.

 ## Visual Overview